daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``YUSAT``, custom framing used by YUSAT-1.
 It is like AX.25 but without bit stuffing, LSB byte endianness, and NRZ-I.

+* ``AX5043``, FEC framing used by the AX5043 transceiver IC.
+This uses a convolutional code, a 4x4 interleaver, and HDLC framing with the CRC16-USB.

 Some framings, such as the CCSDS protocols need the additional field ``frame size`` to indicate the frame size.